dasanurag/Audio_emotion_recognition/README.md

 7. Actor (01 to 24.
 Odd numbered actors are male, even numbered actors are female).

 Some samples from the original dataset are provided in the Audio_Speech_Actors_01-05.zip file for testing.
 Some other samples are present in the RAVDESS_files folder.
 Also included are samples from the [`SAVEE`](http://kahlan.eps.surrey.ac.uk/savee/Introduction.html) dataset for testing.

+1. Total number of files:- 4824
+2. Number of files for training:- 3923
+3. Number of files for validaiton:- 490
+4. Number of files for testing:- 491
+The files used belonged to the following modalities:-
+1. Audio(Speech & Song)
+2. AV(Speech & Song)
+To extract only audio from the video files, ffmpeg was used.

 Demo link
 ===========